dlipinski/ruby_on_rails/README.md

 # ruby_on_rails

-Starting learning Sinatra as introduction to Ruby on Rails
+Starting learning Ruby on Rails

 Done some toutorials with examples, in this order: